 Both lines begin similarly with the word “So”.
 This device (anaphora) is used to emphasize his idea.
 It also helps readers to understand that the meaning of these lines is internally connected.

 So be it when I shall grow old,

 Wordsworth gets a bit extreme in these lines.
 First, he states that he hopes to continue to be mesmerized by nature well into old age.
 Then, he says “Or let me die!”
 The fairly unambiguous interpretation here is that the poet would rather die than find the world around him boring and bereft of beauty.
 Death would be preferable to becoming a jaded cynic who cannot grasp the wonder of nature.

 The Child is father of the Man;

-In the last two lines of the poem, Wordsworth closes by reiterating this idea that he hopes to continue being in awe of nature.
-He wants every day to be tied together by an on going theme of love for the world.
-The words “natural piety” imply that the poet considered his feeling for nature to be so reverent that seeing a rainbow was an almost religious experience.
+In the last two lines of the poem, Wordsworth closes by reiterating the idea that he hopes to continue being in awe of nature.
+He wants every day to be tied together by an ongoing theme of love for the world.
+The words “natural piety” imply that the poet considered his feeling for nature to be so reverent that seeing a rainbow was an almost spiritual experience.

-Wordsworth was part of the Romantic Movement.
-The artists of this time elevated nature, discussing it as a part of the ‘sublime,’ or something of great beauty beyond human understanding.
-This respect and reverence for nature is on clear display in this particular piece.
+William Wordsworth was part of the Romantic Movement.
+The artists of this time elevated nature, discussing it as a part of the “sublime,” or something of great beauty beyond human understanding.
+This respect and reverence for nature are on clear display in this particular piece.